 The United States Department of Agriculture (USDA) oversees the import of wood products through the Animal and Plant Health Inspection Service (APHIS).
-APHIS sets the rules and regulations around the import of wood and timber products.
+APHIS sets the rules and regulations around how to import timber and wood products.

 APHIS works to eliminate foreign pests and diseases from wood and wood products.
-APHIS requires that wood is heat treated or receives chemical treatments before entering the U.S. Heat treatment involves processing the wood in a kiln or microwave energy dryer.
+APHIS requires that wood imports be heat treated or receive chemical treatments before entering the U.S. Heat treatment involves processing the wood in a kiln or microwave energy dryer.
 Chemical treatment involves fumigating the wood with a surface pesticide.

 It takes approximately 30 days to receive the permit, so you will need to file in advance.
 The import permit indicates the type of treatment the wood requires: heat treatment or chemical treatment.
 You will also likely need a phytosanitary permit to import wood and wood products.

 APHIS will also likely need to inspect your imported wood or timber products.
 APHIS inspection stations are located strategically near major seaports and airports.
 You can find APHIS inspection stations in:

 At the inspection stations, APHIS agents and specialists examine imported wood and timber to make sure it is free of diseases and pests that could be damaging to U.S. natural resources and agriculture.
 These specialists also make sure the wood and timber adhere to Federal import permitting requirements and regulations.